mesosfer/Mesosfer-Android/Sample/09-push-notification/README.md

 ###RESPONDING WITH A CUSTOM ACTIVITY

-If your push has no “uri” parameter, `onPushOpen` will invoke your application’s launcher activity.
+If your push has no `uri` parameter, `onPushOpen` will invoke your application’s launcher activity.
 To customize this behavior, you can override `getActivity` in your `PushBroadcastReceiver` subclass.

 ###RESPONDING WITH A URI